wanchain/go-wanchain/docs/WanPoS_getting_started_manual.md

 ## 6.4.
 Registration and delegation

-If you have an account with WAN coins and you want to create a Galaxy Consensus miner, you should do it as in the diagram below:
+If you have an account with WAN coins and you want to create a Galaxy Consensus validator, you should do it as in the diagram below:

 ![img](./img_get_start/99.png)